Barefoot Sanders: 1972 United States Senate campaign

-In the campaign, Tower prevailed by 311,000 votes, the high-water mark of his electoral career.
-Tower received 1,822,877 votes (53.4 percent) to Sanders's 1,511,985 (44.3 percent).
-Six years later in 1978, Tower edged the Democratic United States Representative (later appointed Senator) Bob Krueger by only 12,227 votes.
+In 1972, Sanders ran for the United States Senate.
+He narrowly defeated former US Senator Ralph Yarborough in the Democratic primary runoff, but lost the general election to incumbent Republican John Tower.

 Federal judicial service

 On February 6, 1979, President Jimmy Carter nominated Sanders to a new seat on the United States District Court for the Northern District of Texas created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on April 24, 1979, and received his commission two days later.
 Sanders served as chief judge of the Northern District of Texas from 1989 to 1995.
 During his tenure as a federal district judge, Sanders held many positions on committees related to the function of the judiciary.
 He served as chair of the Judicial Conference Committee on the Judicial Branch (1994–97); as a member of the Judicial Panel on Multidistrict Litigation (1992–2000); and as chair, National Conference of Federal Trial Judges, American Bar Association (1988–89).
-He assumed senior status on January 1, 1996.
-Sanders took inactive senior status on July 7, 2006.
-His service was terminated on September 21, 2008, due to his death.
+He assumed senior status on January 1, 1996, and inactive senior status on July 7, 2006.
+His service was terminated by his death on September 21, 2008.